orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ It does not always mean there is a change

-^ easy to implement and generally efficient
+^ Reason for use: easy to implement, generally efficient and pretty good cross platform support

 ---